VolkanGurbuz/InterstellarApp/README.md

 # InterstellarApp

-The application is a web application.
-It is my personal project.
+It is my personal web application project.
 It will be used to create map of the universe knowledge.

 React.js will be used on front-end side.